hanerathestupidplanet/Texty/README.md

 Adds the values at stack[1] and stack[2] together and saves them to +/

-- - Does the same as + but subtracts.

 +- - Gets input from user and saves it to --

 Usage: